Medications for herniated disc relief

-A herniated disc in the neck or back can sometimes cause chronic, debilitating pain.
-This pain can prevent you from enjoying your hobbies or even performing simple daily activities, such as walking or sleeping.
+A herniated disc in the neck or back can sometimes cause chronic pain, preventing you from enjoying your hobbies or even performing simple daily activities, such as walking or sleeping.
 If you understand this type of pain and are searching for treatment options, your doctor may recommend that you begin with medication.

-Certain pain medications work to effectively relieve the pain and symptoms of a herniated disc by blocking the pain receptors from the pinched nerve to the brain.
+Certain pain medications work to effectively relieve the pain of a herniated disc by blocking the pain receptors from the pinched nerve to the brain.
 The specific medication that your physician recommends can vary based on your overall level of health, any allergies you have as well as other factors.
 To learn more about the types of pain medication used to treat a herniated disc, read the following article.

 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs)

 This type of medication interferes with the body’s natural inflammatory response.
-Inflammation, which is one of the most common symptoms of a herniated disc, occurs when extruded disc material comes into contact with nerves in the disc’s outer shell, spinal nerve roots, spinal nerves or even the spinal cord itself.
+Inflammation, which is one of the most common symptoms of a herniated disc, occurs when extruded disc material comes into contact with nerves in the disc’s tough outer layer, spinal nerve roots, spinal nerves or even the spinal cord itself.
 By reducing or eliminating inflammation, NSAIDs can often reduce the symptoms of herniated discs and other degenerative spine conditions.
 It should be noted that patients with some cardiovascular or gastrointestinal conditions may be advised to refrain from taking NSAIDs.

-Prescription medication is sometimes reserved for patients whose herniated disc symptoms persist despite the use of over-the-counter NSAIDs and analgesics.
-When prescription medication is warranted, the drugs that are commonly used to treat herniated discs include the pain relievers oxycodone and hydrocodone, and the muscle relaxants carisoprodol and cyclobenzaprine.
+Prescription medication is sometimes reserved for patients whose herniated disc symptoms persist despite the use of over-the-counter NSAIDs and pain medications.
+When prescription medication is warranted, the drugs that are commonly used to treat herniated discs include the pain medications oxycodone and hydrocodone, and the muscle relaxants carisoprodol and cyclobenzaprine.
 Many physicians avoid prescribing narcotic pain medications or muscle relaxants for an extended period of the time over concerns about addiction and drug abuse.

 When medication isn’t enough to relieve a herniated disc

 Sometimes, a patient who is diagnosed with herniated discs will receive little to no relief from medication and other nonsurgical treatments such as physical therapy.
-When nonsurgical or conservative treatments prove ineffective after several months, spine surgery may be recommended.
+When nonsurgical or conservative treatments prove ineffective after several weeks or months, spine surgery may be recommended.
 If this is your situation, we encourage you to research the safer and effective alternatives to traditional open back surgery^ offered at Laser Spine Institute.

-During our decompression surgery, our surgeons will remove the damaged portion of the herniated disc to relieve pressure on the nerve root.
-During our stabilization surgery will remove the entire herniated disc and insert an artificial disc into the now-empty space to stabilize the spine.
+During our decompression surgery, our board-certified surgeons+ will remove part of the damaged portion of the herniated disc to relieve pressure on the nerve root.
+While our stabilization surgery will remove the entire herniated disc and insert an artificial disc into the now-empty space to stabilize the spine.